jacobluber/luberlab/_pages/openings.md

 ### Applications for PhD and Masters Positions
 We currently have funding to accept multiple PhD students this upcoming application cycle.
-If you are interested in doing a PhD or Masters with us, please apply through the UTA CSE department, specify interest in the bioinformatics track, mention Dr. Luber in your application, and send an email to Dr. Luber.
+If you are interested in doing a PhD or Masters with us, please [apply](https://www.uta.edu/admissions/apply/graduate) to the UTA CSE department, specify interest in the bioinformatics track, mention Dr. Luber in your application, and send an [email](mailto:jacob.luber@uta.edu) to Dr. Luber.
 In some circumstances Dr. Luber may be able to co-mentor graduate students in the Bioengineering department at UTA.